 Traditionally, Montessori students are educated in three year segments based on observation of student growth and levels of understanding.
 Ninth grade is seen as part of the lower adolescent curriculum, and tenth grade is part of the upper adolescent program.
 In reality, the edges are not that smooth.

 In many parts of the curriculum, ninth and tenth graders will expand and explore more deeply what the middle school students are doing.
 That will happen in Mathematics, Language Arts, and Science, although in all of their studies, the older students will have much higher expectations and may master higher level skills.
-History (Social Studies) will move these older students father along the timeline of history to the present looking at world history, issues, and culture.
-AP is available for students choosing to include the Advanced Placement testing.
+History (Social Studies) will move these older students farther along the timeline of history to the present looking at world history, issues, and culture.

 This upper end of the secondary Montessori curriculum continues to encourage adolescents to prepare for the future.
 Many of the activities and most of the classes are to assist students in their future pursuits.

-Recognizing the need for high school records, courses will be graded and hours and credits will be given and recorded for students to meet the Nebraska high school graduation requirements.
+Recognizing the need for high school records, credits will be given for courses mastered and recorded for students to meet the Nebraska high school graduation requirements.